Code-Institute-Submissions/Lomasney-Motors/README.md

 The testimonials content was taken from the company Facebook review section and also reviews from Google.

 ### **_Media_**
-- The photos used in this site were obtained from Basil Alrawi, who I enlisted to take some quality photos for the website.
+- The photos used in this site were obtained from Basil Alrawi of [Bazar Productions](https://www.bazarproductions.com/), the photographer of the images taken for the website.

 ## **Acknowledgements**
 ---